shipsaas/laravel-inbox-process/README.md

 ## Glossary

 ### Topic
-`topic`: the term topic is vague and really depend on your use cases.
+`topic`: is like a category to put the messages (grouping).

-For instance, you can use a single topic (using the 3rd service name) for everything.
+You can use a single topic (using the 3rd service name) for everything.

 Or you can use multiple topics as well if you are confidence that there won't be any conflicts.